NajiElKotob/Awesome-KPIs/README.md

 ## KPIs
 #### What is a KPI Dashboard?
 `
-A KPI dashboard displays key performance indicators in interactive charts and graphs, allowing for quick, organized review and analysis.
-Key performance indicators are quantifiable measures of performance over time for specific strategic objectives.
-Modern KPI dashboards allow any user to easily explore the data behind the KPIs and uncover actionable insights.
-In this way, a KPI dashboard transforms massive data sets from across an organization into data-driven decisions that can improve your business.
+A KPI dashboard displays key performance indicators in integrated and interactive charts and graphs, allowing for quick and deep insights.
 `
 -----
 1. Human Resources KPIs